1946 Pacific typhoon season

 The 1946 Pacific typhoon season has no official bounds; it ran year-round in 1946, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

 The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1946 Pacific hurricane season.
 At the time, tropical storms that formed within this region of the western Pacific were identified and named by the United States Armed Services, and these names are taken from the list that USAS publicly adopted before the 1945 season started.

 Storms

 Typhoon Barbara

 Typhoon Barbara formed on March 27, and moved west.
 It strengthened briefly to a category 3 with 115 mph winds.
 But shortly after, it began to weaken.
 Typhoon Barbara curved northward and then westward, in turn hitting the Philippines as a category 1.
 After making landfall, it curved back to the east and continued to weaken until April 7, when it dissipated.

 Typhoon Charlotte

 Charlotte formed in the open Pacific on May 11.
 It then dissipated on May 17.

 Typhoon Dolly

 On June 17, Typhoon Dolly formed.
 It moved northwestward, only to strengthen.
-After passing by the Philippines, it reached its maximum intensity of 125 mph, a strong major hurricane.
+After passing by the Philippines, it reached its maximum intensity of 125 mph, equivalent to a strong Category 3 hurricane.
 It rounded around Taiwan and made landfall on China's shoreline.
 It dissipated hours after on June 23.